USACE/hms-runner/README.md

 # hms-runner
-a lightweight hms runner in linux for wat-api
+a lightweight hms runner in linux for cloud-compute

 # building this project
 To build this project follow these steps